What is the Champaign Urbana Schools Foundation?

 Tell me about CUSF’s grant programs for teachers.

 CUSF created the I.D.E.A.
 Grant program in 2011.
 We took the best parts from our Master Grant and Splash Grant programs and rolled them into a new program to address the changing needs of students and teachers.
 Grant awards in three categories-Compact (up to $250), Competitive (up to $500) and Collaborative (up to $5,000) are made once a year and are given as reimbursements.

 We’ve recently added two new grant categories: The Gift of Music and Career Awareness.

 Why does CUSF run The I.D.E.A.
 Store?

-The store has a three-fold purpose.
-It provides our community with a place to take things other than the landfill while giving people access to thousands of creative reuse items.
-It is a vehicle to educate about the value of reuse and its impact on our world.
-It generates income for CUSF and supports teachers.
+The store is a great resource for students and teachers.
+It is a vehicle to educate about the value of reuse and its impact on our world and it provides our community with a place to take things other than the landfill while giving people access to thousands of creative reuse items.

 Why don’t our tax dollars pay for what the teachers request?

 Illinois is cutting its education budget, while the demands in our classrooms are growing.
 Schools are challenged to keep up with creative trends, new technology, and cutting-edge pedagogy.
 Community support is vital, and CUSF provides a way for individuals and businesses to help our classrooms stay innovative.